merrymercy/compiler2017/readme.md

 The source is a java-like language.
 The target is x86-64 NASM.

-With various optimizations, this compiler is ranked first in the performance competition of this course.
+With various optimizations, this compiler was ranked first in the performance competition of the course.

 ## Optimization
 * Instruction selection